Scroll Top

-Water Based Safaris
+Water Based Safaris in Africa

-They allow you to reach areas not accessible by land and naturally focus on seeking out and getting close to water dwelling species.
+Water Safaris allow you to reach areas not accessible by land and naturally focus on seeking out and getting close to water dwelling species.
 In addition, water-based activities nearly always offer a very scenic experience and are often much more relaxing and ‘calm’ than drives or walks (though there can be exceptions!).
 Sunsets on the water are typically stunning, whilst bird watching is also especially good around water.

-The principal ways to explore by water include house boats, speedboats or motorised pontoons, canoes, kayaks and mekoros (traditional dug out canoes where you a ‘poled’ through shallow water).
+The principal ways to explore Africa by water include house boats, speedboats or motorised pontoons, canoes, kayaks and mekoros (traditional dug out canoes where you a ‘poled’ through shallow water).

 Africa is blessed with several impressive rivers, lakes and wetland areas.
 The great rivers of ‘safari’ Africa include the Nile (Uganda), Akagera (Rwanda), Rujifi (Tanzania), Shire (Malawi), Luangwa and Kafue (Zambia), Zambezi (Zimbabwe/Zambia), Kunene (Namibia/Angola) and the Okavango, Kwando/Linyanti and Chobe (Botswana) to name but a few.